 Regeneration is essential.
 In John 3:3 Jesus tells Nicodemus, “Very truly I tell you, no one can see the kingdom of God unless they are born again.”
 We are born into this physical realm.
 We also need to be born into the spiritual realm, the kingdom of God.

 Jesus also tells Nicodemus that “Flesh gives birth to flesh, but the Spirit gives birth to spirit” (John 3:6).
-Our rebirth is not something that we can do for ourselves, or that other persons can accomplish for us.
-It is a work of God; only Spirit can give birth to spirit; flesh cannot produce spirit.
+Our rebirth is not something that we can do for ourselves, or that another person can accomplish for us.
+It is a work of God; only Spirit can give birth to spirit; the flesh cannot produce spirit.

 The Logical Ordering of Conversion and Regeneration

-Theologians are generally agree that conversion and regeneration happen at the same time.
+Theologians generally agree that conversion and regeneration happen at the same time.
 But they differ concerning their logical ordering.
-While that might seem insignificant to some, if does have some significant ramification.
+While that might seem insignificant to some, it does have some significant ramifications.

 Union with Christ